 - Project management

 The list is pretty much endless!
-You’ll find an extensive list of service ideas here.
+You can download a huge list of ideas here.

-So if you’re currently an Administrative Assistant, you could probably offer services similar to what you do at your job (that is, if you like what you’re doing).
+So, if you are an Administrative Assistant, you could probably offer services similar to what you do at your job (that is if you like what you’re doing).
 If you’re a writer, you can write and edit blog posts, newsletters, ebooks, or social media content.
 If you’re creative, you can offer graphic design or web design services.

 Who’s hiring Virtual Assistants?